Source: https://medium.com/beqode/using-laravel-passport-with-react-native-8e1d159df3f

 Now it’s time to write our first test!
 Edit the

-class by adding the method below.
-By convention each test case method starts withtest
+PasswordResetTestclass by adding the method below.
+By convention each test case method starts withtestwhich is then recognized by PHPUnit./**

 * Testing showing the password reset request page.